23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Define Spaces with Coastal-Inspired Area Rugs

-22. Bring Life with Coastal-Appropriate Plants
+22. Bring It to Life with Plants

 Coastal kitchen featuring vibrant coastal-friendly plants on shelves and countertops.